Island Hopper: History

-The Island Hopper route was launched in 1968 as Air Micronesia, when Continental Airlines CEO Robert F. Six believed that operating in this area could be profitable despite its remoteness.
+The Island Hopper route was launched in 1968 as Air Micronesia, when Continental Airlines CEO Robert F. Six invested in Dominic P. Renda's vision making him CEO of the new airline, Air Micronesia believing that operating in this area could be profitable despite its remoteness.
 It initially operated as Continental Micronesia Flight 957 up to six days a week.
 At one point, the route was flown by Boeing 727s and had seven stops, one more than the current route.
 Between June 18, 1969 and 1970, the route also stopped at Johnston Atoll.
+In winter of 1993/1994, Continental Micronesia flew the Island Hopper route three times a week but two of the three weekly flights did not stop at Johnston Atoll.
 This stop was discontinued when plans were made to ship and store chemical munitions on the atoll.
 The aircraft used in this service were equipped with special tires and a unique coating on the belly of the aircraft to protect the fuselage from flying rocks on the runway.
 They were also fitted with more powerful engines to improve takeoff performance.

 In April 1998, the route was reduced to twice weekly, on Mondays and Fridays, and dropped Wednesdays service.
 By October 1999, the airline restored Wednesday flights but this flight skipped Chuuk for about 6 months due to the airport's runway construction.
 In 2011, the Island Hopper left Guam on Mondays and Fridays at 9:30 am and arrived at Honolulu at 4:00 am.
 Wednesday flights departed Guam at 10:30 am, bypassed Kosrae, and arrived at Honolulu also at 4:00 am.
 On the return trip, the flights left Honolulu on Mondays, Wednesdays and Fridays at 5:50 am.
 Monday and Friday flights arrived in Guam on Tuesdays and Saturdays at 4:26 pm while Wednesday flights arrived in Guam on Thursday at 3:06 pm as they skipped Kosrae.

 The Island Hopper route was a major contributor to the financial success of Continental Airlines' Micronesia unit in 1995.
 Round-trip airfare between Honolulu and Guam costs US$960 and one-stop island hop costs US$225 roundtrip in 1996.
 In 2008, the route accounted for 30% of Continental Micronesia's business.

+In 2012, Continental merged into United, who continued flying this route.

 During the COVID-19 pandemic, service was reduced to around one flight monthly carrying cargo due to travel bans on islands on the route.

-In 2012 Continental merged into United, who continued flying this route.